SuiteDash vs Jira: Honest Comparison for 2026

 SuiteDash

 The client portal is SuiteDash's signature feature.
 Every plan includes a branded portal where clients log in to view project progress, access files, approve deliverables, pay invoices, sign contracts, and communicate with your team.
-The portal can be delivered as a Progressive Web App (PWA).
-Pinnacle adds full white-labeling with custom domain and complete SuiteDash branding removal.
+The portal can be delivered as a Progressive Web App (PWA) that clients install on their devices.
+All plans support custom branding with your logo and colors.
+Pinnacle adds complete SuiteDash name removal, custom domain with automatic SSL, and domain-verified email sending, so clients never see any trace of SuiteDash.

 "The client portal alone replaced three other tools we were using.
 Clients love having one place to check everything." -- Capterra verified reviewer